Clover-Zero/ao3-dialog/README.md

 # How to Use
 1. Create a new work skin.
 You can read the basics [here](https://archiveofourown.org/faq/tutorial-creating-a-work-skin?language_id=en).
-2. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-css.css) in CSS section and press submit.
+2. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-css.css) in CSS section and submit it.
 3. Open or create the AO3 work you want.
-Find **"Select Work Skin"** and find in the dropdown menu the workskin you just created.
+Find **"Select Work Skin"** and find in the work skin you just created.
 4. Copy and paste [this code](https://github.com/Clover-Zero/ao3-dialogue/blob/main/basic-html.html) in your work.
 5. Edit it and add things appropiately.
+I think it's pretty straightforward.